-0HVeZuYDWe continue our classical parents series this week, discussing how parents who choose a classical Christian education for their children are dedicated.
+We continue our classical parents series this week, discussing how parents who choose a classical Christian education for their children are dedicated.
 The first week we established that classical parents have to be dedicated to going against the status quo in education because cCe is so different from the education most of us are most familiar with.
 Last week parent participation was the topic.
 Classical parents are dedicated to participating in their children’s education, and they are invited and encouraged to do just that in cCe schools.
 This week we will close out the series for now by discussing the most important of three ways classical parents are dedicated: they are dedicated to the role of the Scriptures in the education of their children.

 For God’s people, God’s word reigns supreme.
 To claim Christ as Savior and Lord and at the same time neglect the Scriptures is incongruous at best.
 It is a little like claiming to be a New York Yankees fan without actually knowing what sport they play.
-It is almost like volunteering to be a guide at a famous art museum that you’ve never been in.
+It is almost like volunteering to be a guide at a famous art museum that you’ve never visited.
 It might even be more like entering a maze blindfolded.
 The Scriptures, God’s Holy Word, are fundamental for the salvation and sanctification of Christians; without the Scriptures, we cannot reach the level of Christian maturity God calls us to.
-Parents who choose cCe understand this supreme importance of the Scriptures in the education of their children.
+Parents who choose cCe understand the supreme importance of the Scriptures in the education of their children.

 There are several ways of approaching the Scriptures in education.
 Secular models, if they acknowledge the Scriptures at all, will sometimes teach God’s word among other spiritual writings, downplaying divine inspiration.
 For the child growing up in a Christian home, this can be confusing because all of a sudden it seems that the teachings of Mohammed, Confucius, the Dali Lama, and Karl Marx are being elevated to the level of Scripture.